 African termite alates for food

-In Southern Africa, both Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a certain area usually once a year.
-These alates are winged termites, which are kept by termite workers within certain chambers in the mound.
+In Southern Africa, Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a specific area usually once a year.
+These alates are winged termites, which termite workers keep within certain chambers in the mound.
 They represent both sexes and are released by the working termites after rains.
-Release is either at one go or staggered in more batches.
+The release is either at one go or staggered in more batches.
 What and how exactly this release(s) is(are) triggered is still unknown to science.

 Termite alates swarming

-After settling to the ground, females will lift their abdomen and release traces of pheromones, which attracts males.
-Therefore, often more males will follow one female.
-One male will succeed to move with the female to a batch of wet ground.
-And there they dig an about 2,5 cm / 1’’ deep hole, which they close immediately and start breeding a new colony.
+After settling to the ground, females lift their abdomens and release traces of pheromones, which attract males.
+Therefore, often, more males follow one female.
+One male succeeds in moving with the female to a batch of wet ground.
+There, they dig an about 2.5 cm / 1’’ deep hole, which they close immediately and start breeding a new colony.

 Nutritional value of termite alates

 Swarming termites are a feast for a wide variety of predators.
-All alates – if males or females – are filled to the brim with energy, which ensures, that two termite alates can breed and nurture six termite offspring’s in the first year, just by their stored energy.
-Further details to the fat body composition of termites can be found under this link.
+All alates – if males or females – are filled to the brim with energy, which ensures that two termite alates can breed and nurture six termite offspring in the first year, just by their stored energy.
+Further details on the fat body composition of termites can be found under this link.

 Catching of termite alates and preparation by roasting

-Man was for long time also one of the top predators.
-Nowadays however, eating insects is not én vogue any more and only the older generation in many African countries recalls their childhood feasts.
-At a sudden swarming outbreak, Mrs. Ampfarisaho (Ampfi) Tshitangomo of Venda cultural decent showed us, how these swarming termite alates were consumed in her village.
+For a long time, man was also one of the top predators.
+However, eating insects is not én vogue; only the older generation in many African countries recalls their childhood feasts.
+During a sudden swarming outbreak, Mrs. Ampfarisaho (Ampfi) Tshitangomo, of Venda descent, showed us how these swarming termite larvae were consumed in her village.

 Eating roasted termites

-Thereafter the big feast is on.
-Roasted termite bodies taste very pleasantly like roasted peanuts – and they even got a similar addiction factor like peanuts have got.
-Its really difficult to stop eating them.
-All of us – also my wife and daughter – liked them a lot.
-Mrs. Ampfi rolled her eyes in remembrance to her time at home and the lodge cook laughed silently, because he is eating and preparing them for himself, whenever the opportunity arises.
+After that, the big feast is on.
+Roasted termite bodies taste very pleasantly like roasted peanuts—and they even have a similar addiction factor to peanuts.
+It’s challenging to stop eating them.
+All of us—my wife, daughter and I—greatly liked them.
+Mrs. Ampfi rolled her eyes in remembrance of her time at home, and the lodge cook laughed silently because he was eating and preparing them for himself whenever the opportunity arose.

 Lessons learned about eating termite alates: